talkpython/python-for-absolute-beginners-course/README.md

 * Basic typing skills
 * Foundational computer experience (installing software etc.)
 * A simple computer (macOS, Windows, or Linux)
-* A desire to learn programming
+*  A desire to learn to program

 **Note**: All software used during this course, including editors, Python language, etc., are 100% free and open source.
 You won't have to buy anything to take the course.